Murder of Christopher Barrios Jr.: Murder

 On March 8, 2007, Barrios Jr. was lured by George Edenfield to the Edenfield family mobile home at the Canal Mobile Home Park in Brunswick where Barrios Jr. and his extended family lived nearby.
-He was then molested by David and George before being strangled when he allegedly threatened to tell his father and grandmother of the crime.
-According to the indictment, George and his 58-year-old father sodomized the boy and forced him to perform oral sex while Peggy Edenfield, the 57-year old mother, watched and engaged in self-gratification.
+He was then molested by George and his father, David, before being strangled when he allegedly threatened to tell his father and grandmother of the crime.
+According to the indictment, George and his 58-year-old father, David, sodomized the boy and forced him to perform oral sex while Peggy Edenfield, the 57-year old mother, watched and engaged in self-gratification.
 After killing Barrios Jr., David confessed that the three family members then continued to sexually gratify themselves before calling a friend to help dispose of the body.
 A week later, a state ranger found Barrios Jr.'s partially concealed body inside numerous black plastic garbage bags in a wooded area located a few miles away from his family home.